google/zetasql/docs/procedural-language.md

 The value of `table_expression` is evaluated once at the start of the loop.
 On each iteration, the value of `loop_variable_name` is a `STRUCT` that contains the top-level columns of the table expression as fields.
-The order in which values are assigned to `loop_variable_name` is not defined, unless the table expression has a top-level `ORDER BY` clause or `UNNEST` array operator.
+The order in which values are assigned to `loop_variable_name` isn't defined, unless the table expression has a top-level `ORDER BY` clause or `UNNEST` array operator.

 The scope of `loop_variable_name` is the body of the loop.
-The name of `loop_variable_name` cannot conflict with other variables within the same scope.
+The name of `loop_variable_name` can't conflict with other variables within the same scope.

 You can use a label with this statement.
 To learn more, see [Labels][labels].